 Shanna Thompson is a cognitive coach for the Arrowsmith Program.
 Shanna holds an M.Ed., CCC-A, is an audiologist, and is the mother of two girls, one of which is severely dyslexic.
 Shanna sought the help of the Arrowsmith Program for her daughter’s dyslexia.
 The improvement Shanna saw in her daughter’s learning disability prompted her to pursue a new career in neuroplasticity.
 She is now a certified Arrowsmith Cognitive Coach and wants to help other children.

-Marilyn Monahan is our Spanish teacher.
+Marilyn Monahan is our Spanish specialist.
 She has a passion for the Spanish language and many years of working with children.
 She holds a bachelor’s degree in Spanish from The University of North Carolina at Asheville as well as teaching experience ranging from college instruction to working with kindergartners.
-She has a background as a Spanish Medical Interpreter and Translator, having worked in that capacity for over five years in every department of the major hospital in her hometown, Asheville, NC.
-She has been employed as Interpreter and Translator for government agencies such as The Department of Social Services and The Children’s Developmental Services Agency.
+She has a background as a Spanish Medical Interpreter and Translator has been employed as Interpreter and Translator for government agencies.
 In Spanish class, your child will become comfortable with conversational Spanish while hearing and practicing the unique phonemes and being exposed to the lilting rhythm of this enchanting language.

-Jennifer Wood is our strings teacher.
+Jennifer Wood directs the Suzuki Academy at Charleston Montessori School.
 She has performed and taught music for over 20 years, and is a violinist with the WV Symphony Orchestra.
 Ms. Jennifer earned a Bachelor of Music Degree in Performance from the University of Wisconsin.
 In addition to the WVSO, she has performed with the Chautauqua Symphony, New York; North Carolina Symphony; Charleston Symphony Orchestra, South Carolina; Breckenridge Music Institute, Colorado; New World Symphony, Florida.
 She has two sons, Camillo and Giovanni.